CYLaiMDPhD/Credit_Risk_Analysis/README.md

 ## Overview
 This report presents analyses of a set of historic loan data in order to calculate credit card risk for individuals.
 Six different machine learning algorithms from the Scikit Learn module were applied to the data set and their results are compared below.
-The data set was highly unbalances and predictions of high risk loans are much more difficult.
+The data set was highly imbalanced, making predictions of high risk loans more difficult.

+**Data Source:**
-**Data Source: Loan dataset (not included in this repository due to size) was provided as part of course materials as a csv file**
+Loan dataset (not included in this repository due to size) was provided as part of course materials as a csv file.

 ---